 The concentrator stage is capable of producing 3 million metric tonnes per annum (MMTPA) with an investment of US$450 million, while the refinery, to produce marketable rare-earth elements and uranium products with an investment of further US$360 million.

 On December 9, 2010, GGG was given permission to conduct feasibility studies for the project.
-In March 2011, the company released its latest resource estimate for Kvanefjeld project.
+In March 2011, the company released its latest resource estimate for the Kvanefjeld project.

 The latest resource estimate was generated by SRK Consulting.
-Orbicon has been appointed as environmental consultant to undertake Environmental Impact Assessment (EIA) study for the project.
+Orbicon has been appointed as an environmental consultant to undertake Environmental Impact Assessment (EIA) study for the project.